 The Environmental Protection Agency has a statutory responsibility under the Waste Management Act 1996 to prepare National Hazardous Waste Management Plans.
 The purpose of the Plan is to protect the environment and human health in Ireland through best-practice management of hazardous wastes.
 The current plan has twenty recommendations to achieve five key objectives.
 The plan also provides context on hazardous waste flows in Ireland, the key issues regarding hazardous waste prevention, collection and treatment, and the current policy and legislative environment.
 Work on implementation of the recommendations is ongoing with the lead organisations.

-The plan and associated environmental reports are available for download:
+The plan, the 2022 annual report and the associated environmental reports and guidance are available for download:

 Under the National Hazardous Waste Management Plan 2021-2017, the Regional Waste Management Planning Offices (RWMPOs) have produced a best-practice guide for handling asbestos waste.

 Download Report on National Difficult Waste Facility - Technical & Economic Aspects of developing a National Difficult Waste Facility. (incorporating hazardous waste landfill).